Protecting Your Identity is Important to UsReading Time: 1 Minute

 Social Security is committed to protecting your identity and information.
 We often say that our online services are convenient, cost-effective, and secure to use.

 We know that in certain instances, like for victims of domestic violence, completely blocking access to your information may be necessary.
-If you are a victim of domestic violence, Social Security may be able to block access to the electronic record we keep on you.
-Our online Block Electronic Access service is a resource for those who need extra security.
-It’s also available to certain victims of identity theft.
+If you are a victim of domestic violence or identity theft, Social Security may be able to block access to the electronic record we keep on you.

 It is an unfortunate reality for many Americans that guarding against the release of your personal information sometimes becomes a necessity.
 If this is the case for you, or someone you know, Social Security can help.

 In most cases your Social Security number is with you for your lifetime, but when evidence shows you are being harassed, abused, or your life is endangered, we can assign you a new one.

 For more information, please read our publication, New Numbers for Domestic Violence Victims.
 You can also visit our blog article, Protecting Your Social Security Number from Identity Theft, for ways to help us safeguard your information.